 Great Exuma has many fun little adventures to find if you're up for it.
 There's some very quaint little settlements scattered throughout the island and a bridge connecting it to Little Exuma.
 Renting a car and driving around for a day is not a bad way to explore our tropical treasure.
 Just please remember-- stay to the left side of the road!
 Many accidents occur down here due to drivers veering into the wrong lane.

 There are many companies that offer day trips around the mainland.
 Bonefishing is a very popular activity on our shallow flats.
-Elizabeth Harbour, one of the largest natural harbours in the Bahamas, is the site of the famous Annual Family Island Regatta.
+Elizabeth Harbour, one of the largest natural harbours in the Bahamas, is the site of the famous National Family Island Regatta.
 You could rent a boat for a day and find plenty of things to do while staying close to the mainland and sheltered in the harbour.

-We have a few little shops around town, the traditional Bahamian straw market, a Greg Norman golf course, a 5 star resort & spa, and much much more.
+We have a few little shops around town, the traditional Bahamian straw market, a Greg Norman golf course, 5 star resorts & spas, a local Art Gallery and much much more.
 We will be happy to give you specifics (restaurants, directions, best snorkel spots, etc), just let us know what you are looking for.

 On Great Exuma you have many options of places to stay.
 Some of our favorites include: Hideaways at Palm Bay, Peace & Plenty, Minns Cottages, Regatta Point and St. Francis Resort.
-For groups or individuals looking for the really budget-friendly option, there is a bunk house at the Exuma Foundation that has beds for something like $35/night.
-Other budget-friendly locations include Marshalls Guesthouse (1-242-336-2694), and Mrs. Munroe's Guesthouse (1-242-357-0786) in Barraterre near our launch site.
+For groups or individuals looking for the really budget-friendly option, there is a bunk house at the Exuma Foundation that has affordable group lodging rates.
+Other budget-friendly locations include Marshalls Guesthouse (1-242-357-0344), and Mrs. Munroe's Guesthouse (1-242-357-0786) in Barraterre near our launch site, but far from stores and restaurants.
 There's a few other options with more expensive resorts, as well as numerous homes and apartments for rent on sites like Airbnb & HomeAway.
 If you need assistance feel free to ask for more info.

 On Staniel Cay, we recommend staying at Staniel Cay Cottages, Staniel Cay Yacht Club or with Ms. Vivian Rolle (ask for contact info).
 We have had very good experiences with all of these locations on our guided trips.